pinecone-field/PineStream/workshop/instruqt/01-introduction/assignment.md

 1. Go to [Pinecone Console](https://app.pinecone.io/)
 2. Create an account or sign in
 3. Create a new project (or use an existing one)
-4. Create an API key on the "API Keys" page.
-Save it locally to use it later
+4. Create a new API key for this workshop on the "API Keys" page.
+Save it locally to use it later.

 ### Groq API Key

 1. Go to [Groq Console](https://console.groq.com/)
 2. Create an account or sign in
-3. Create an API key on the "API Keys" page.
-Save it locally to use it later
+3. Create a new API key for this workshop on the "API Keys" page.
+Save it locally to use it later.

 ## Configure The Environment Variables